 Part 1.
-Marangu Village – Waterfalls, Kili Coffee, and the Maasai Chagga quarrel.
+Marangu Village – Waterfalls, banana leaves, and a fella named Milton.

 The birds are chirping, the sun is still waking up, and I can faintly hear sounds of motorbikes zooming by as my second early morning in Moshi comes to life.
 I take my time getting out of bed as I see the sun is yet to rise.
 I am not leaving for the mountain until tomorrow, but the excitement of being in Africa is waking me early with a very busy and curious mind.
 I reach across the bed to grab my glasses which are as thick as beer bottles, yes I am basically blind.
 Of course, I drop them, but luckily they are not damaged.
 This is why I cannot have nice things (except guitars).
 I start my day with a few pages of a book called “Going Sane.”
 I am still not sane after finishing the book, I guess it is broken and I should return it, just kidding.
 I highly recommend reading “Going Sane” by Adam Phillips.
 Ok, enough bedside talk, let’s get out of here and get some breakfast in the body.